 The custom map will be displayed like for this example:

 You can also add multiple map layers in the Map Explorer.
 Layers listed higher in the list will appear on top of those listed under them.
 You can rearrange layers by holding on a layer (mouse pointer will change to the move pointer) and dragging it in place.

 You can also select which layer/s you want to be displayed by using the "show/hide" icon.
 When the layer is hidden, the thumbnail of the layer will be blurred as shown for layers below FEMA.

-With a vast database of Web Map Services readily accessible online which contain valuable information for companies and professionals, Plex-Earth 5D offers the capability to view them within your AutoCAD workspace, and import imagery from these providers for further customization and usability on a project.
+With a vast database of Web Map Services readily accessible online which contain valuable information for companies and professionals, Plex-Earth 5D offers the capability to view them within your AutoCAD or BricsCAD workspace, and import imagery from these providers for further customization and usability on a project.

-NOTE 1: There are cases where some WMS layers does not show up right away.
+NOTE 1: There are cases where some WMS layers do not show up right away.
 Allow some time for the layers to load.
 In addition, certain layers only appear when a specific zoom level is reached.

 For example, in the FEMA NFHL WMS we just covered, the "Flood Hazard Zones" layer is only available when the zoom (Max Scale Denominator) is set to 1:47247.023810 or lower.